Secure Communities

 Between July 2015 and January 2017, Secure Communities was replaced by the Priority Enforcement Program (PEP).
 The goal of PEP was to "target resources toward detaining and deporting individuals convicted of significant criminal offenses."

-On January 25, 2017 former President Donald Trump signed executive order 13768 re-instituting Secure Communities (see section 10), indicating that it would penalize jurisdictions that did not comply with the program, and re-expanded immigration enforcement priorities to include even those not convicted of serious criminal offenses.
+On January 25, 2017, President Donald Trump signed Executive Order 13768 re-instituting Secure Communities (see section 10), indicating that it would penalize jurisdictions that did not comply with the program, and re-expanded immigration enforcement priorities to include even those not convicted of serious criminal offenses.

 On January 20, 2021, President Joe Biden revoked EO 13768.